labjacquemont/MIND-GENESPARALLELCNV/README.md

 To do so, the user should shuffle a list of at leat 300 samples from the project cohort and compute the population B allele frequency using the provided PennCNV plugins.

-# PFB CREATING PROCESS
+# Generate PFB per SNP data

-# SAMPLES QUALITY INSPECTION
+# Generate GC correct per SNP data

+# Generate samples quality summary data for inspection
 The samples quality inspection is require for the HMM training step.
 As we recommend users to compute their cohort specific HMM uppon their cohort best qualified samples, once the quality summary data is generated for each sample, the bast samples must be selected according the following parametters: